 Educational outreach with the Telluride and regional communities is an important component of TSRC’s mission.
 TSRC’s workshops are inherently educational and the graduate-level summer schools are specific educational programs within TSRC’s core offering.
 TSRC scientists value education and want to share their curiosity and excitement for new knowledge with anyone who is interested in learning.
-The following programs are important ways for us to give back to the Telluride community.
+In addition to the TSRC Town Talk summer lecture series, the following programs are important ways for us to give back to the Telluride community.

 Throughout the school year, TSRC scientists volunteer for Pinhead Institute’s Scholars in the Schools program to lead labs, experiments, and workshops for K-12 students.
 This Pinhead program enables roughly 5,000 students from rural communities throughout the region to work closely with international PhD scientists.